VinCramer/5thEditionCharacterGenerator/README.md

 # Features that may be added
 - Fixing the JSON files for spells to include the missing spells such as Vicious Mockery and Counterspell.
-- Additional stat generation methods, and the ability to roll for health instead of just taking the average.
-- Expertise for Rogues and Bards.

 # Program layout
 The initial screen upon launch: